US trade deficit falls 8.2% to $43.1 billion in November

 That would mark the first year-to-year improvement since the deficit narrowed in 2013.

-The U.S. trade deficit fell in November to the lowest level in more than three years as U.S. exports rose while imports declined, putting the country on track to see the first annual decline in the trade deficit in six years.
+But he cautioned that the improvement was built on a number of special factors that will not be repeated such as the end of the strike at General Motors which boosted auto exports.
+Still, he said with global manufacturing starting to improve, the worst of the trade slump may be over.

+“The stabilization in global manufacturing activity and the trade truce with China suggest that the drag on the U.S. economy from weak growth overseas has now run its course,” Hunter said.

-Through the first 11 months of 2019, the trade deficit is 0.7% smaller than in the same period in 2018.
-If that trend holds in December, the country will finish 2019 with a deficit slightly below last year’s $627.7 billion imbalance.
+The politically sensitive deficit with China declined by 15.7% to $26.4 billion.
+Through the first 11 months of 2019, the U.S. trade deficit with China, the largest with any country, is 16.2% lower than the same period in 2018.

+Trade flows between the world’s two biggest economies have been disrupted this year by the tit-for-tat trade war as both nations have imposed tariffs on the other nation’s products.

+Trump withdrew a new round of tariffs covering popular consumer items such as cellphones that had been scheduled to go into effect in December after progress was made in reaching a so-called phase one trade agreement.
+That deal is scheduled to be signed on Jan.
+15 in Washington, but business executives are braced for more trade turbulence if the phase two talks covering more contentious U.S. demands do not go well.